Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Let them just continue here.

-Let them behave in an extra constitutional matter for a little while.
+Let them behave in an extra-constitutional manner for a little while and let the evidence of that pile up.

-It it's sort of like by the way, we welcome now to the hutch to the program, the Hutch, the Reverend Dr. Ken Hutcherson from Seattle.
+It's sort of like, by the way, we welcome now to the Hutch, to the program, The Hutch, the Reverend Dr. Ken Hutcherson from Seattle.

 I'm very well.

-You know, I was just sitting here thinking, but all this talk about the Packers coming out with four wide receivers or five wide receivers and spreading the field with all this talk, they'll probably come out try to run the ball.
+You know, I was just sitting here thinking that all this talk about the Packers coming out with four wide receivers or five wide receivers and spreading the field, with all this talk, they'll probably come out and try to run the ball.

-Well, you know, that's probably one of the weakest points of the uh Packers uh is their running back and fullback situation.
+Well, you know, that's probably one of the weakest points of the Packers is their running back and fullback situation.

 They got Rogers back there.

-So they the Steelers have the number one run defense in the league anyway, so that but they they if they want to run the ball, they've got personnel to do it.
+So the Steelers have the number one run defense in the league anyway.

 They didn't get to the Super Bowl because they are lucky.

-And uh this is the year of the upset, so that's why I think you're gonna be crying Sunday night.
+So that's why I think you're going to be crying Sunday night.

 The upset would be the Steelers winning.

-Packers are Packers are the way the news has been, man, everyone thinks that the uh the Packers are gonna lose.
+The way the news has been, man, everyone thinks that the Packers are going to lose.

-But one thing I want to get straight before we get into football and give somebody some of these names and say it.
+But one thing I want to get straight before we get into football and get some of these some of these names and stats is I want to know what the Pittsburgh Steelers is going to do for you.

 What will the Pittsburgh Steelers do for me?